lucasjfriesen/jamoviPsychoPDA/README.md

 Implements Type-S, Type-M error rate calculations, and sensitivity analysis for T-Tests of mean differences.

-From Gelman & Carlin (2014):

-"Statistical power analysis provides the conventional approach to assess error rates when designing a research study.
-However, power analysis is flawed in that a narrow emphasis on statistical significance is placed as the primary focus of study design.
-In noisy, small-sample settings, statistically significant results can often be misleading.
-To help researchers address this problem in the context of their own studies, we recommend design calculations in which (a) the probability of an estimate being in the wrong direction (Type S [sign] error) and (b) the factor by which the magnitude of an effect might be overestimated (Type M [magnitude] error or exaggeration ratio) are estimated."

 - *T-Test for Correlations*:

 Implements Type-S, Type-M error rate calculations, and sensitivity analysis for T-Tests of Pearson correlations.

-From Gelman & Carlin (2014):

-"Statistical power analysis provides the conventional approach to assess error rates when designing a research study.
-However, power analysis is flawed in that a narrow emphasis on statistical significance is placed as the primary focus of study design.
-In noisy, small-sample settings, statistically significant results can often be misleading.
-To help researchers address this problem in the context of their own studies, we recommend design calculations in which (a) the probability of an estimate being in the wrong direction (Type S [sign] error) and (b) the factor by which the magnitude of an effect might be overestimated (Type M [magnitude] error or exaggeration ratio) are estimated."

 To be added: